ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 To measure this effect, we will use `iperf`, a tool that estimates network capacity by trying to send data as quickly as possible over a link, and measuring the total data rate.

-To install `iperf`, on each of node-1, node-2, node-3, and node-4, run
+To install `iperf`, on each of romeo, juliet, hamlet, and ophelia, run

 ```
 sudo apt-get update
 sudo apt-get -y install iperf
 ```

-Then, run the `iperf` receiver application on node-3 and node-4:
+Then, run the `iperf` receiver application on hamlet and ophelia:

 ```
 iperf -s